 While navigating the turbulent marketing seas, don’t lose sight of one of your most significant audiences: your local market.
-You may need to use some targeted strategies to reach this audience, however.
+However, you may need to use some targeted strategies to reach this audience.
 Local marketing differs from other marketing practices, as it leans heavily on building relationships within your neighborhood or within a certain radius of your business.

 Local marketing is a type of marketing that specifically targets customers who live within a certain distance of the company’s location.
 This method allows businesses to market goods and services to potential customers who live in a certain city or ZIP code.
 Small businesses often overlook this marketing strategy, as many of them take their marketing cues from larger conglomerates.